Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 For each order to seige, the attacking army adds 1d6 to a pool of dice, each time this happens the settlement being besieged is asked to surrender to come under new management.
 While there are dice in the pool, that settlement cannot be traveled to or from, and characters in the settlement cannot spend downtimes to build or repair buildings.

 Once that army's controller believes enough dice are in the pool, the time for surrender has passed and they roll the dice pool.
-The total of the roll is the number of downtimes that must be spent on the deconstructing a building downtime.
-The building targeted during a seige are chosen randomly, and ignore their gold cost.
+The total of the roll is the number of downtimes that the army will spend on the deconstructing a building downtime.
+The buildings targeted during a seige are chosen randomly, and ignore their gold cost.

 The pool of dice for a seige is emptied after it is rolled, or when the attacking army moves off of the hex the settlement is in.